Throughout the pandemic, platforms like Zoom have made it easier than ever to connect with clients, customers and employees.

 5. HOW TO GET THE BEST AUDIO QUALITY

 We hope you enjoyed these five tips on recording zoom calls for video content.
-Next week in part two, we’ll give our tips for editing your recorded calls into dynamic video content for your webpages, social media profiles, email campaigns and more.
+Don’t forget to check out part 2, where we give our tips for editing your recorded calls into dynamic video content for your webpages, social media profiles, email campaigns and more.

-If you want professional assistance in filming, editing and marketing your calls as video content, get in contact with us here.
+If you want professional assistance in filming, editing and marketing your calls as video content, chat to us!

 Gemma recently joined the Blueprint Film team as our marketing coordinator.
 She takes care of our social media, email marketing and advertising campaigns.
 Her strengths lie in following trends, conducting research and writing compelling copy.